 If you’re a manager or business owner remodeling your office bathrooms, you may be wondering how to select office partitions for your bathroom.
 Your bathroom reflects your business’ priorities and values.
 A restroom with high-quality fixtures makes a great impression on employees and customers.
-Believe it or not, partitions are a driving factor for both style and function, so choosing the right office bathroom partitions is vital.
+Believe it or not, commercial restroom partitions are a driving factor for both style and function, so choosing the right office bathroom partitions is vital.

 Choose the Right Material

 When choosing new bathroom partitions for your office, the material can impact the look and feel of your space.
 Some elements offer strength, while others give off style and elegance.
 As you choose your office’s new bathroom stalls, consider who will use your facilities.
 If you need to impress VIP clients, it’s crucial to pick attractive partitions that match your brand.
 If your office restrooms are open to the public or see hundreds of visitors a day, you’ll need stalls that can withstand heavy use.

 There are five common materials for bathroom partitions.

 - Powder-coated steel: Powder-coated steel is a favorite for office spaces because it is durable with a matte finish.
 Powder-coated steel is a sturdy material that resists chipping, scratches, abrasions, fading and corrosion alike.
 Our powder-coated steel comes in 15 color options — a perfect complement to a variety of branded color palettes.
 It’s an excellent match for any budget because it’s the most affordable partition material we offer.

 - Stainless steel: For a classic, sleek office space, nothing beats stainless steel.
 With a sophisticated brushed finish, stainless steel will match any interior design.
 No matter the tiles, countertop and light fixtures you choose, stainless steel will give your restroom a look of refinement.
 Durable and modern, stainless steel is a premium restroom stall material.